Ceterai/Ceterai.github.io/MyEnternia/Wiki/Autoeffect/README.md

 # Autoeffect

 A generic effect placeholder.
 It activates a certain other effect when a specified requirement is met.
 This effect uses default parameters as example.
+Alta:

 ## Parameters